ravuri96/hbase-docker/README.md

 ## To build image:
-Clone the repositeroy build the docker image using the commands below:
+Clone the repo and build the docker image using the commands below:

 ```
 docker build -t hbase-docker:${tag_name_which_you_like} .